stashed/docs/docs/concepts/crds/backupconfiguration/index.md

 #### spec.repository

-`spec.repository.name` indicates the `Repository` crd name that holds necessary backend information where the backed up data will be stored.
+`spec.repository` specifies the name and namespace of the Repository CR that holds the necessary backend information where the backed up data will be stored.

+- `spec.repository.name` specifies the name of the Repository CR.
+- `spec.repository.namespace` specifies the namespace of the Repository.
+If you don't provide this field, Stash will look for the Repository CR in the same namespace as the BackupConfiguration.

 #### spec.schedule